-Having Crockpot French Toast for breakfast on this cold and rainy day will hopefully keep us warm during our mid morning soccer game.
+Making French toast in my slow cooker for breakfast on this cold and rainy day will hopefully keep us warm during our mid-morning soccer game.
 Weekend mornings are supposed to be less hectic right?
-I thought this would be perfect for a Sunday, since it’s Slow Cooker Sunday and all!

 - 7 eggs